 The table below reflects the quarterly average prices of WTI Midland and WTI Cushing crude oil for each of the quarterly periods over the past three years.
-As shown in the historical graph, over the past three years WTI Midland crude prices have generally been favorable as compared to WTI Cushing, though that trend has reversed slightly in the fourth quarter 2019.
+As shown in the historical graph, over the past three years WTI Midland crude prices have generally been favorable as compared to WTI Cushing, though that trend reversed slightly in the fourth quarter 2019 and third quarter of 2020.